The U.S. added 209,000 jobs in June, showing that hiring is slowing but still solid

 Employers continued to add jobs in health care, business services, and construction.
 But retailers cut jobs last month, and factory employment was relatively flat.

-Meanwhile, annual wage gains accelerated in June to 4.4 percent, meaning wages are now rising faster than prices, giving workers increased buying power.
+Meanwhile, average wages in June were up 4.4% from a year ago – in line with revised figures from the two previous months.
+Wages are now rising faster than prices, giving workers increased buying power.

 That's good news for workers, but it's likely to worry the Federal Reserve, which has already indicated it will need to continue raising interest since inflation is too high for its comfort.